Erigeron jonesii

-Erigeron jonesii is a North American species of flowering plant in the family Asteraceae known by the common name Jones's fleabane.
+Erigeron jonesii is a North American species of flowering plant in the family Asteraceae, commonly known as Jones's fleabane.
 It is found primarily in Nevada and Utah, with a few populations in southern Idaho.

-Erigeron jonesii is a branching perennial herb up to 40 cm (16 inches) tall, forming a large taproot.
+Erigeron jonesii is a branching perennial herb, growing up to 40cm (16 inches) tall, and formas a large taproot.
 Each branch can produce 1-4 flower heads, each with up to 52 white or blue ray florets surrounding numerous yellow disc florets.